Discover The Tragic True Stories Of History’s Most Infamous Suicides, From Sylvia Plath To Kurt Cobain

 Wikimedia CommonsEvelyn McHale’s body on top of the limousine she landed on.

-Apart from her extraordinary death, McHale led a very normal life.
-She was born in Berkeley, California to parents Helen and Vincent McHale.
+Apart from her extraordinary death, Evelyn McHale led a rather normal life.
+She was born in Berkeley, California in 1923 to parents Helen and Vincent McHale.
 Her parents divorced sometime after 1930 and McHale along with her seven brothers and sisters went to live with their father in New York.

 McHale was a member of the Women’s Army Corps while in high school.
 Later she would relocate to Baldwin, New York, and meet her fiancé Barry Rhodes while working as a bookkeeper in Manhattan.